GENERAL STATEMENTS FOR ALL SERVICES (Rentals, Sales, Live Sound Engineering, DJ Services)

 ARTICLE-6: DEMONSTRATION SERVICES

 and pre-screened clients.
-This type of service is designed to show specific clients what Eden is capable of, and to provide
+This type of service is designed to show specific clients what EDEN USA is capable of, and to provide

 an "ease of mind" experience for high-purchase clients whom already have a very strong booking and service background with other

 local vendors.
-Because a "DEMO" works out to be basically a near FREE service to the PURCHASER, the PROVIDER has very
+Because a "DEMO" works out to be basically a near FREE service (or NON-PROFIT) to the PURCHASER, the PROVIDER has very

 strict rules with regards to this type of booking, as follows: